 The One (Emotional) Divide and Emotional Warfare

-In general, one can begin by asking: Do people really want equality and peace between them?
+In general, one can begin this kind of in-depth self-examination by asking: Do we really want equality and peace between us?
 Is it possible to experience true hope, love, and trust — actualized states of individual and societal well-being?
-If people did, would it inspire them to be more evolved in their thoughts and actions, both as individuals and collectively?
+If we did, would it inspire us to be more evolved in our thoughts and actions, both as individuals and collectively?
 Are equality and peace real possibilities without a moral universalism?
-What would an overarching behavioral and moral framework that cuts across space and time and various sociohistorical cultural domains look like in today’s fragmented, pluralistic society?
+What would an overarching behavioral and moral framework that cuts across space, time, and the full range of sociohistorical cultural domains look like in today’s fragmented, pluralistic society?

-Humans, whether in adaptive or maladaptive ways and whether viewed as independent or interdependent agents, all operate within the realm of desire: desiring to be successful in life, personally and professionally; desiring autonomy, emotional freedom, authenticity, and control over their own destinies and personal value; perhaps most importantly, desiring a sense of significance to their existence, as well as forms of social authority (e.g., dominance) within their familial dynamics, interpersonal relationships, communities, or given industries.
-However, all of this involves the participation of others — whether knowingly or unknowingly on the desirer’s part and willingly or unwillingly on the others'.
-This ubiquity of individual-to-social and/or social-to-individual influence dynamics constitutes the human experience itself.
+Humans, whether in adaptive or maladaptive ways and whether viewed as independent or interdependent agents (a difference of perspective that is evident between Western and Eastern cultures: “In very broad strokes, Westerners understand the self in terms of the individual (independence), whereas Easterners understand the self more in terms of social relationships (interdependence)”),4 all operate from a neural-behavioral perspective within the realm of desire.
+Either this stems from a “human nature” that is influenced by the fusion of the biopsychosocial dimensions (consider the model offered by G. L. Engel or a more technical, discipline-oriented, active approach toward development, e.g., a revised bio-personal-social conception such as that proposed by Gerald Young),5 or alternatively there is no essence to human nature, as existence precedes essence (consider Sartre’s notions on anguish and despair and his views on agency, which he believed gives humans the capacity to make something out of their nature and the world they exist within).6 To varying degrees, humans desire to understand their own existence and to be successful in life in some capacity, personally and professionally; they desire autonomy, emotional freedom, authenticity, and control over their own destinies and personal value; and perhaps most importantly, they desire a sense of significance or meaning to their existence, as well as forms of social authority (e.g., dominance) within their familial dynamics, interpersonal relationships, communities, or given industries.
+However, all of this involves the participation of others, whether knowingly or unknowingly on the desirer’s part and willingly or unwillingly on the others’, and within the continued contemporary influence of Western thinking, these desires produce a relational, individual-to-collective causal reciprocity and create a multifaceted functional-causal tethering — which has attributes similar to neuroplasticity — and a bridging between philosophy of psychology (e.g., folk or pop psychology) and the natural sciences (e.g., neuropsychology, etc.).
+These individual-to-social and social-to-individual influence dynamics constitute the human experience itself.
+When coupled with human conflict, they create another ubiquity — though a paradoxical one.
 Everyone experiences personal discord within the self and conflict with others.
 This is in large part due to a paradox: the opposing needs for security and for freedom.
 From this paradox arises ever-deeper conflict within and between all people.
 In many ways, people have become subconsciously and/or unconsciously reliant on this conflict to create the change they are looking for — to move from devalued states of being to valued states of being and/or more desirable narrative identities — only to find, in the end, neither security nor freedom.
 To reverse this cycle, individuals must change their beliefs (or operating mental states, mental representations, etc.), both about their own personal behavior patterns and about human nature as a whole.

-Groundwork to Identifying the False Self and True Self:
+False Self and

 Building Off and Further Developing Donald Winnicott's False-Self Disorder

-Identifying and deconstructing one’s False Self allows one to find and protect one's independent emotional freedom (and attain advanced levels of self-expertise, emotional intelligence, and social intelligence, combining to form an intuitive abstract intelligence) in what I have termed, in a contemporary manner (with contemplative attributes in place), the True Self — the self state or most authentic expression of one's best qualities, which generates an intuitive sense of ethics and moral truths and is the agent of optimized behavior states and habits that produce all meaningful human change — in a manner that improves society.
+Identifying and deconstructing one’s False Self allows one to find and protect one's independent emotional freedom (and attain advanced levels of self-expertise, emotional intelligence, and social intelligence, combining to form an intuitive abstract intelligence) in what I have termed the True Self — the self state or most authentic expression of one's best qualities, which generates an intuitive sense of ethics and moral truths and is the agent of optimized behavior states and habits that produce all meaningful human change — in a manner that improves society.
 One can then achieve overall emotional well-being through an empirical, qualitative methodology that teaches one to help the True Self, providing a contemporary form of true self-help influenced by philosophical and psychological science and the philosophy of psychology, designed specifically to address human agency as found in the psychological and psychosocial field intersectionality in the natural world.

 All this can be reached through a philosophical endeavor that examines the One (emotional) Divide.
-This divide is both a metaphorical space in which Emotional Warfare is generated within the emotional realm or psyche and a space between people within the observable world that prevents human unity and that elevated collective consciousness.
+This divide is both a metaphorical space in which Emotional Warfare is generated within the emotional realm or psyche and a space between people within the observable world that prevents human unity and this elevated collective consciousness.

-- 1. Puetz, M. (Winter 2002).
+- 7. Puetz, M. (Winter 2002).
 Mimesis.
 University of Chicago: Theories of media: Keywords glossary.
-Retrieved from http://csmt.uchicago.edu/glossary2004/mimesis.htm
+Retrieved from http://csmt.uchicago.edu/glossary2004/mimesis.htm.

-- 2. Andrade, G. (n.d.).
+- 8. Andrade, G. (n.d.).
 René Girard (1923–2015).
 Internet Encyclopedia of Philosophy.
-Retrieved from https://www.iep.utm.edu/girard/
+Retrieved from https://www.iep.utm.edu/girard/.

 Explore more Deep Dive Articles